pombredanne/scsc/README.md

 [ZNC][znc] 1.0 is running at port 6667, webadmin at [znc.scsc](https://znc.scsc).
 The default username and password are `admin` and `password`.

-There are two networks preconfigured:
+There are some networks preconfigured:

 1. `freenode` is [freenode][freenode] over [SSL and Tor (with SASL auth)][freenode-tor].
    Connect to `znc.scsc:6667` with password `admin/freenode:password`, send `/msg *sasl set freenodeUsername freenodePassword`